-The Centre is proud to announce the publication of two major reports, launched at the United Nations in Geneva and New York
+The Centre is proud to announce the publication of two major reports, launched at the Arms Trade Treaty Fourth Conference of States Parties (ATT CSP4) in Tokyo, and at the United Nations in New York and Geneva

 We all have a right to live free from fear and want, yet each day as many as 1,400 people die in lethal violence.
 The Centre promotes public health measures to reduce and prevent death, injury and trauma resulting from the proliferation and misuse of small arms and light weapons.

 The Centre has implemented global, multi-country and bilateral programmes on arms control and armed violence reduction with more than 30 governments in the Pacific, Southeast Asia and the Caribbean.